 11. Bonus—Consider convenient overnight accommodations for out of town guests and/or the two new extended families (or even the honeymoon couple).

-If you book Thornewood Castle you can book our overnight suites, for a sizable discount [This will save you money] with a wedding.
+If you book your wedding at Thornewood Castle, you can reserve our overnight suites for a sizable discount.
 Lots of new in-law families have commented on how great it was to all spend some informal time and meals together in such a spectacular setting.

 How to Book Your Perfect Wedding at Thornewood Castle

-- Please call us at (253) 584-4393 or email us at firstname.lastname@example.org to check availability of your preferred date(s) and your estimated number of guests.
+Please call us at 253-584-4393 or email us at firstname.lastname@example.org to check the availability of your preferred date.

 Schedule a date and time to meet at Thornewood Castle and for a tour and discussion of your perfect wedding arrangements.

 Read the proposed contract and ask questions about any part of the contract that you do not totally understand.
 Then sign the event rental contract.

 Congratulations!
 Your have booked your perfect wedding venue!